Our Neighborhood Homework House

 At the Door of Hope, located in Pasadena, students have the opportunity to serve and build relationships with families who are transitioning out of homelessness.
 Through after-school tutoring, free babysitting, work projects at the facility, and other activities with those living at the Door of Hope, volunteers are challenged and encouraged in their life, faith, and concepts of love and justice.
 Door of Hope meets weekdays from 2:30–5 p.m.

 This urban immersion provides an opportunity for students to embark on a four-day experiential learning trip in the heart of Los Angeles.
 Participants become acquainted with the social realities of diverse communities in L.A., while developing a biblical understanding of justice, compassion, reconciliation, and stewardship.
 Open to students of all backgrounds and interests, L.A.
 101 challenges participants to think critically about issues that affect the disenfranchised while learning about their involvement or contribution to these problems.
 L.A.
 101 endeavors to encourage a more comprehensive understanding of the world around us, and examine the implications of the privilege or disadvantage that social location provides.
-Fall 2014 weekends are October 24–27, and November 7–10 and 21–24.
+Spring 2015 weekends are February 19–22, March 19–22, and April 9–12.

 Azusa Food Banks